 Finding work in Canada can be one of the fastest ways to begin your life in Canada.

 It all starts with a job offer from a Canadian employer.

-- With a full-time permanent job offer, you may qualify for Arranged Employment under the Federal Skilled Worker program or for a Skilled Worker category of one of the Provincial Nomination Programs (PNP).
-Both of these options will entitle you to fast-track Canadian Immigration (Permanent Residency).
+- With a full-time permanent job offer, you may qualify for Arranged Employment under the Federal Skilled Worker Program or for a Skilled Worker category of one of the Provincial Nominee Programs.
+Both of these options will entitle you to fast-track Canadian Immigration.

-- If you have an offer of temporary employment, you may be entitled to a Canada Temporary Work Permit.
-With a Work Permit, you could be in Canada in a matter of weeks to months.
-Many foreign skilled workers who come to Canada on Work Permits can eventually qualify for fast-track Canadian Immigration (Permanent Residency) through one of the Provincial Nomination Programs, the Canadian Experience Class, or Arranged Employment.
+- If you have an offer of temporary employment, you may be entitled to a Temporary Work Permit.
+With a work permit, you could be in Canada in a matter of weeks to months.
+Many foreign skilled workers who come to Canada on work permits can eventually qualify for fast-track Canadian Immigration (Permanent Residence) through one of the Provincial Nominee Programs, the Canadian Experience Class, or Arranged Employment.

 It can be somewhat challenging to find a job in another country, especially if the job market and hiring process is different from the one in your home country.

 - CanadaVisa's Career Coaching Tools can assist you with your Canada job search.